 Licensed Registered Nurse or Licensed Practical Nurse according to Administrative Rules of Montana, Title 8, Chapter 32, subchapter 4.

-- •Be at least 18 years of age; - •Sign an affidavit regarding confidentiality and HIPAA; - •Possess the ability to communicate effectively with the member/personal representative; - •Possess the ability to complete documentation requirements of the program; - •Demonstrate to the member specific competencies necessary to perform paid tasks; - •Complete a self-declaration regarding infections and contagious diseases; - Agree to a state criminal background check; - •Possess a valid driver's license and proof of automobile liability insurance if transporting the member; - •Demonstrate knowledge of how to report abuse, neglect and exploitation and sign an affidavit regarding agreement to report all instances of suspected abuse, neglect or exploitation; and - •Advocate for the member to assure the member's rights are protected, and the member's needs and preferences are honored; and - •Complete 8 hours of Mental Health Training annually.

-State laws, regulations and policies referenced in the specification are readily available to CMS upon request through the Medicaid agency or the operating agency (if applicable).
+Certificate (specify): Other Standard (specify): Provider requirements as listed in ARM 37.90.447.
+Direct Care Staff must: •Be at least 18 years of age; •Sign an affidavit regarding confidentiality and HIPAA; •Possess the ability to communicate effectively with the men Possess the ability to communicate effectively with the member/personal representative; •Possess the ability to complete documentation requirements of the program; •Demonstrate to the member specific competencies necessar • • •Complete a self-declaration regarding infections and contag ious diseases; •Agree to a state criminal background check; •Possess a valid driver's license and proof of automobile liab • •Demonstrate knowledge of how to report abuse, neglect and report all instances of suspected abuse, neglect or exploitation •Advocate for the member to assure the member's rights are protected, and the member's needs and preferences are honored; and •Complete 8 hours of Mental Health Training annually. ification of Provider Qualifications Entity Responsible for Verification: Department of Public Health and Human Services/Fiscal Into ermediary.
+E Frequency of Verification: Upon enrollment and annually thereafter. pendix C: Participant Services C-1/C-3: Service Specification e laws, regulations and policies referenced in the specificatio n are readily available to CMS upon request through the licaid agency or the operating agency (if applicable). vice Type: ner Service thority to provide the following additional service not specified atute. thorny to provide the following additional service not specified atute. vice Title: cialized Medical Equipment and Supplies BS Taxonomy: Category 1: Sub-Category 1: 14 Equipment Technology and Medifications 14 Equipment, Technology, and Modifications 14031 equipment and technology 14 Equipment, Technology, and Modifications 14031 equipment and technology